ChartParser: Automatic Chart Parsing for Print-Impaired

 Experimental results demonstrate significant performance gains over the state-of-the-art UniChart and Chartllama method.

-Current chart-related tasks focus on either chart perception that extracts information from the visual charts, or chart reasoning given the extracted data.
+Current chart-related tasks focus on either chart perception which refers to extracting information from the visual charts, or performing reasoning given the extracted data.

 arXiv Detail & Related papers (2023-09-20T12:51:13Z) - Enhanced Chart Understanding in Vision and Language Task via Cross-modal